When should you disclose your disability?

 How should you disclose your disability?

 When disclosing your disability, you do not have to use specific terminology, such as “the ADA” or “reasonable accommodation.”
 You also do not have to provide full details about your disability.
 Simply state your disability, describe your challenge(s), and explain what type(s) of accommodation(s) you may need.
-Your employer may respond with suggestions for alternative accommodations, which you can discuss together to find an accomodation that best suits your needs.
+Your employer may respond with suggestions for alternative accommodations, which you can discuss together to find an accommodation that best suits your needs.

 What should I do if I experience discrimination?